Feb 03, 2026 · 9 min read

 Observed performance depends on workload shape, node capacity, and deployment design.

-The Iceberg Illusion: What Does Downtime Truly Cost?
+What Does Downtime Actually Cost?

 - Heavy manufacturing (automotive, pharma): $30,000–$50,000 per hour (based on lost throughput + supply chain penalties)